1. Choose a topic;

 Suggestion:

-1. Note that there is a slider bar for initial angles in the simulation.
+1. See that there is a slider bar for initial angles in the simulation.
 Drag the bar to another angle and add the graph, comparing the effect of this modification.

 Suggestion: